-One little library can be found near Elmhurst Elementary School in North Toledo, where Chad Stanton built his own schoolhouse themed free little library roughly 4 years ago.
+One little library can be found near Elmhurst Elementary School in North Toledo, where Chad Stanton built his own schoolhouse themed free little library several years ago.

 “I realized there is a generation of kids who have probably never stepped foot into a library,” Stanton said.
 “I wanted them to have access to real, great books.”

 Stanton said his library is a neighborhood hit with a constant turnover of books and kids always running right to it during walks.

 These little libraries, with all sorts of designs, sit in neighborhoods and playgrounds around the area, each holding books available for the taking.
 There is just one catch: those who take a book must leave one of their own — an anonymous book exchange.